Washi1337/ctf-writeups/writeups/flare-on/2025/6/index.md

         return ciphertext
 ```

+The nice thing about having fully local versions of the same functions is that we can use them however we want without needing any connection to some ethereum blockchain, and we can easily debug things as we go.

-How do they tie into all of this?
+So how do these two oracles tie into all of this?

 ## Breaking the Cryptography